What is the Average Cost of Caring for Someone with Cerebral Palsy?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Cerebral palsy is a developmental disorder that is lifelong and that requires long-term medical care and treatment.
-It is a disorder that affects the individual as well as the family and other loved ones.
-People with cerebral palsy often cannot provide for themselves physically or financially so the burden of caretaking and covering the costs of the disorder become the family’s responsibilities.
+Cerebral palsy is a lifelong developmental disorder that requires long-term medical care and treatment.
+It is a disorder that affects the individual, the family, and other loved ones.
+People with cerebral palsy often cannot provide for themselves physically or financially, so the burden of caretaking and covering the costs of the disorder becomes the family’s responsibility.

-The cost of caring for a person with cerebral palsy (CP) is determined based on multiple direct and indirect expenses.
-These costs include medical expenses related to treatment, as well as other expenses like assistive devices, modifications to the home to accommodate the individual with CP, and many more.
+The cost of caring for someone with cerebral palsy (CP) is determined based on multiple direct and indirect expenses.
+These costs include medical expenses related to treatment, as well as other expenses like assistive devices, medication for spasticity, 24-hour nursing care, orthotics, therapies (speech, occupational, physical, aquatic), wheelchairs, modifications to the home to accommodate the individual with CP, and many more.

 Expenses Related to the Care of Someone with Cerebral Palsy

-The expenses that are incurred by the family of someone with CP fall into two categories: direct and indirect, and they cover everything from medical expenses to modifications for accommodation.
+The expenses that the family of someone with CP incurs fall into two categories: direct and indirect, and they cover everything from medical costs to modifications for accommodation.

 Direct Expenses

-Some of the direct medical expenses for caring for a person with CP include the following:
+Some of the direct medical expenses for caring for a person with CP include:

 • Appointments with doctors and specialists